EDUCBA

 Conclusion

 Except you have data specifying then, you need to escape subjectively growing the MySQL sort_buffer_size as well.
 The memory allocated here is also per connection.
-A user is instructed to avoid the increase in sort_buffer_size above the threshold of 2MB because it will slow down the allocation of memory, hampering the performance penalty that can eradicate any assistance.
+We instruct the user to avoid increasing the sort_buffer_size above the threshold of 2MB because it slows down the memory allocation and hampers performance, eliminating any potential benefits.

 Recommended Articles